Man's Best Friend (1993 film)

-Man's Best Friend is a 1993 American science fiction horror film, directed and written by John Lafia.
+Man's Best Friend is a 1993 American science fiction horror comedy film, directed and written by John Lafia.
 It stars Ally Sheedy, Lance Henriksen, Robert Costanzo, Frederic Lehne, John Cassini, and J. D. Daniels.

 It was released by New Line Cinema on November 19, 1993.
 The film was a modest success at the box office, grossing $12.9 million behind a $6 million budget.

+In the film, a television personality frees a Tibetan Mastiff from a genetic research facility, and proceeds to adopt him as a pet.
+She fails to realize that her dog is a product of genetic engineering, with enhanced strength, speed, and senses.
+She also fails to realize that her dog has rage-fueled outbursts of violence.

 Plot

-Judy Sanders, an employee of a genetic research facility named EMAX contacts television personality Lori Tanner.
+Judy Sanders, an employee of a genetic research facility named EMAX contacts television personality and animal activist Lori Tanner.
 She is planning to meet after work so she can show Lori the atrocities and animal cruelty that go on in EMAX's laboratories.
-As she returns to work, an animal assailant attacks and kills her before being sedated by EMAX owner Dr. Jarret.
-He is a scientist performing vivisection and genetic engineering.
+As she returns to work, an animal assailant attacks and kills her before being sedated by EMAX owner Robert Jarret, a scientist performing vivisection and genetic engineering.
 Later, Lori arrives at EMAX with her camerawoman Annie.
 They break into the laboratory, film the various animals that are being experimented on and free a Tibetan Mastiff named Max before escaping with him.
 Jarret immediately goes to the police and reports that his dog has been stolen.
 Later that night, a mugger steals Lori's purse.
 Max chases the thief, brutally kills him and retrieves the purse.

 Unaware that Max killed the mugger, Lori develops a bond with him much to the disapproval of her boyfriend Perry.
 He insists Max must stay in the backyard.
 However, Max can understand human conversations and becomes protective of Lori.
 Jarret is questioned by the police about Max and reveals that Max is a genetically altered dog, spliced with the DNA of various other animals such as big cats, snakes, chameleons, and birds of prey, giving him enhanced strength, speed, and senses.
 Max is also prone to violent rages, and Jarret regularly gives him a drug to keep him relaxed, but he fears that the effects of the drug will soon wear off.